 Sports fans will be interested in FC Barcelona stadium nearby offering tours, plus the sports museums and Olympic Port, which was built to host the 1992 Olympic Games.

-My list of things to do in Barcelona starts with Antoni Gaudí’s unfinished basilica.
+Any list of essential things to do in Barcelona must surely start with Antoni Gaudí’s unfinished basilica.

 This impressive building is a UNESCO World Heritage Site, and undoubtedly the most famous and iconic structure in the Catalan capital.
 It has been under construction for 135 years and is not likely to be finished until the 2030s.